OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/service-fabric/service-fabric-reliable-services-quick-start.md

             await myDictionary.AddOrUpdateAsync(tx, "Counter", 0, (key, value) => ++value);

-            // If an exception is thrown before calling CommitAsync, hello transaction aborts, all changes are
+            // If an exception is thrown before calling CommitAsync, the transaction aborts, all changes are
-            // discarded, and nothing is saved toohello secondary replicas. await tx.CommitAsync();
+            // discarded, and nothing is saved to the secondary replicas. await tx.CommitAsync();
         }